ohiofi/code-u-level-2/README.md

 Vocab:

 <dt>n-gram</dt><dd>a number of adjacent elements in a particular order</dd>

 <dt>bigram</dt><dd>a sequence two consecutive elements</dd>

 <dt>trigram</dt><dd>a sequence two consecutive elements</dd>

 <dt>finite state machine</dt><dd> a hardware or software device that has multiple modes and that it can be in only one mode at a time.
-For example, a traffic light can either be in the red state, green state, or yellow state</dd>
+For example, a traffic light can either be in the greenRed state, yellowRed state, redGreen state, or redYellow state</dd>

 <dt>markov chain</dt><dd>.</dd>

 <dt>law of large numbers</dt><dd>.</dd>

 <dt>monte carlo simulation</dt><dd>.</dd>

 <dt>mechanical turk</dt><dd>.</dd>

 <dt>luddite</dt><dd>.</dd>

 <dt>supervised learning</dt><dd>a strategy in which an algorithm is fed data with input and output labels.
 Also known as a pre-trained model</dd>